SixSq/old.sixsq.github.com/_posts/blog/2015-01-07-blog-resolutions.md

 **6. Take advantage of DevOps**

 If you want shorter development cycle, improved error detection and faster time to market, consider incorporating DevOps practises in your company.
 Put common sense back in the workplace.
+There is a wealth of information on the web about [DevOps](http://searchcloudcomputing.techtarget.com/definition/DevOp) and its [advantages](http://newrelic.com/devops/benefits-of-devops) to help you decide if it's right for you and your organisation.

+The SixSq team wishes you a healthy and fun 2015!